secnot/simplelru/README.md

 }
 ```

-Or with a function to fetch the value from the source on cache misses:
+Or with a function to fetch the value from another source on cache miss:

 ```go
 package main